ccp84/reaction_lights/README.md

 * Rules to display on a separate page, easily accessed from the main page
 * Score to be displayed clearly at all times
 * Game mode to change depending on the device the game is being played on
-* Option to start a new game once the user has scored 10 points

 ## Wireframes